yangli268038/SAMD/README.md

 # SAMD
-Code will be available once the paper is accepted.
+Code will be available after the approval of company.